-Many 'forecasting' schemes have been developed to improve the efficiency with which fungicides are used (Van Everdingen, 1926; Beaumont, 1947; de Weille, 1964; Krause and Massie, 1975; Connell et al., 1991).
+Many 'forecasting' schemes have been developed to improve the efficiency with which fungicides are used (Van Everdingen, 1926; Beaumont, 1947; de Weille, 1964; Krause and Massie, 1975; Connell et al., 1991; Filippov et al., 2019).
 Most of these schemes identify when the first applications of protectant fungicide should be made in each season; such schemes operate in areas of defined seasons and not in the highland tropics where planting can occur throughout the year.
 In general, such schemes have successfully identified when periodic protectant fungicide applications should commence.
 Some forecasting schemes have also attempted to identify the subsequent frequency of fungicide applications.
 The efficacy of this approach is less certain.

 If a hot spot of late blight appears in a field, growers should destroy that section of the field as rapidly as possible and perhaps also increase the frequency of fungicide application in surrounding areas.